Blog

 In the meantime, if your child is not using many words, talk about what the plush toy is doing so that your little one is constantly hearing new words.

-This will also reinforce words they may already be familiar with.
+This will also reinforce words he may already be familiar with.

 Children learn new vocabulary best when they can see the words being said.
 This is when stuffed animals come in handy!